Programs & Pipeline

 - Pompe disease is an inherited Lysosomal Storage Disorder (LSD) caused by a deficiency of the enzyme acid alpha-glucosidase (GAA).

 - Reduced or absent levels of GAA lead to the accumulation of the substrate glycogen in the lysosomes of muscles and other tissues.

 - Progressive accumulation of glycogen is believed to lead to the morbidity and mortality associated with Pompe disease, including muscle weakness and respiratory insufficiency.

-Amicus has initiated a clinical study to investigate the safety and pharmacokinetics of ATB200/AT2221 as a fixed-dose combination therapy in patients with Pompe disease.
+Amicus has initiated a clinical study to investigate the safety and pharmacokinetics of AT-GAA as a fixed-dose combination therapy in patients with Pompe disease.

 In 2013, Amicus completed a Phase 2 safety and pharmacokinetics study, Study 010, that investigated single ascending oral doses of a pharmacological chaperone co-administered with alglucosidase alfa in patients with Pompe disease.
 Each patient received one infusion of ERT alone then a single oral dose of the pharmacological chaperone just prior to the next ERT infusion.